 The three books of The Clay Series were inspired by local history of the Sonoran Desert.
 To prepare for writing these stories, Sharon researched the history of the Spanish entrada into the Southwestern United States and the archaeological history of the area, taking archaeology classes at the local community college, and participating in archaeological excavations.
 Both The Clay Remembers and The Clay Endures were awarded 5-Star Reviews from Readers’ Favorite and IndieB.R.A.G.
 Medallions for Excellence.

-As a writer, she is a member of the Alliance of Independent Authors, the Independent Author’s Network, Women’s Fiction Writing Association, the Arizona Archaeological and Historical Society, and Old Pueblo Archaeology.
+As a writer, she is a member of Women Writing the West, the Society of Southwestern Authors, Arizona Authors, the Alliance of Independent Authors, the Independent Author’s Network, Women’s Fiction Writing Association, the Arizona Historical Society, Archaeology Southwest, Old Pueblo Archaeology, and the Sonoran Desert Museum.
 As an editor and owner of Buckskin Books, she belongs to the Editorial Freelancers Association.

 Blogs: http://authorsharonkmiller.com, and http://boxeldersandblackberries.wordpress.com

 Photo and makeup by Mary Ann Marazzi, Hathor Makeup Artistry email@example.com, 520-979-4816